robinmacharg/di-dumb/README_submission.md

 - Threading has not been considered.
 Some form of synchronisation/locking may be beneficial where cross-thread access is an issue.
 - Similarly I've not given due consideration to memory management.
 - Error handling (e.g. failed resolution) is limited - `nil` is returned.
 This should ideally throw to allow structured handling.
-A Result<> type was tried but was too unwieldy.
+A Result<> type was tried but was too unwieldy, placing the burden of explicit `get()` calls on the implementer.
 - Current extensibility is met through the use of factories which provide flexible runtime configuration of dependencies.
 Notes above indicate some of the ways the framework could be extended (e.g. tags, arguments/argument closures).
+There is a `reset()` method but no ability to remove or replace specific dependencies.
+  There's no global dependency register - all dependency-configuring classes have, ironically, a dependency on the DI framework.
 - Documentation/comments is extensive if not complete.
 I've erred on the side of over-documentation to show thinking.
 In production code this would be reduced to answer "why?" questions.
 Code could always be clearer but I hope what I've included is ideomatic.
 - The main DI functionality is expressed via structs, and allows fluent composition.
 I'd probably rewrite this to use classes given the time.
 - I've commited code regularly but without branching due to the simple scope.
-WIP/Transfer commits allow moving development to a separate computer.
+Commits labelled "WIP/Transfer" allow moving development to a separate computer.
   I've not tried to tidy up history, again due to the scope of the work.

 ## Using the framework in your own project

 ### Include the framework in your project

 Ensuring that the `di-dumb` project is closed, in your app, drag the `di_dumb.xcodeproj` into your app's project navigator.
+Additionally youmay want to drag the built framework into your project's dependencies either under General or Build Phases sections of the project config.

 ### Incorporate the framework in your code